Global restrictions under local state discrimination: CHSH optimal violation

 \section{CHSH optimal violation}

-In this part of the supplemental material we derive the optimal probability of winning the CHSH game for any set of probabilities and states $\{p_z,\ket{\psi_z}\}_{z=0,1}$ verifying $\braket{\psi_0}{\psi_1}=\delta$.
-Moreover, for the case of equal priors $p_0=p_1=1/2$, we show it is saturated for the states
+In this part of the supplemental material we show that the bound in \eqref{eq:psLCHSH} from the main text, attained for the family of states in \eqref{eq:states}, is actually the largest winning probability for the CHSH game given probabilities and states $\{p_z,\ket{\psi_z}\}_{z=0,1}$ verifying $\braket{\psi_0|\psi_1}=\delta$.

-Firstly, we notice that the eigenvalues of the state $\rho=\sum_{z=0}^1 p_z \ketbra{\psi_z}$ are fixed due to the requirement $\braket{\psi_0}{\psi_1}=\delta$.
+Firstly, we notice that the eigenvalues of the state $\rho=\sum_{z=0}^1 p_z \ketbra{\psi_z}$ are fixed due to the requirement $\braket{\psi_0|\psi_1}=\delta$.
 Namely, since it is a rank-2 matrix, only two of the eigenvalues will be different from zero.
 These eigenvalues are computed by solving the characteristic polynomial of the non-trivial $2\times2$ block,

 In the case in hand, $\Tr\left[\rho\right]=1$ and $\Tr\left[\rho^2\right]$ is fixed by $\delta$ and $\{p_z\}$,

 Let us call $P=\sum_{z<z'} p_z p_{z'}$, then the characteristic polynomial reads

 whose solutions are